erinep/auidoGui/README.md

 ## Bugs

-- Copying books with bar audio files (not in file structure show below) crashes the app
+- Copying books with bare audio files (not in file structure show below) crashes the app

 ## Intended Audio File Structure